Climate and Health

 Also check Today’s Air (updated regularly) and this Interactive Fire Map for more wildfire information.

-• Smoke and Health
+• Wildfire Smoke & Health

 Understand the health impacts of wildfire smoke, who is most at risk, how to stay healthy during smoke events, when to exercise, and what to do if you have to stay outside.